-Several conditions can cause a cough and a rash to appear together, such as allergies and viruses.
+Several conditions can cause a cough and a rash to appear together.
+These can include allergies, and viruses, such as COVID-19, measles, and roseola.

 Doctors describe a rash as an area of swollen or irritated skin.
 It might look like pimples, blisters, or spots.